 There’s so much more to Tuscany than great food, wine and beautiful rolling hills…

-Ever wished you could hit all of the highlights of Italy in one trip?
+Ever wished you could hit a tour of the highlights of Italy in one trip?
 It’s absolutely possible and won’t even take you two weeks!

 Any trip to Italy should start with Rome, but once you’ve seen the sights, venture out into Italy’s countryside for an unforgettable trip to Tuscany and beyond…

 Yes, you should definitely explore Florence during your stay in Tuscany; however, it’s not the only city to see.
-Ever heard of Pisa, home of a certain “Leaning Tower?”
+Have you ever wanted to embark on a tour of Pisa from Florence, home of a certain “Leaning Tower"?
 It’s in Tuscany!

-But don’t miss out on the other villages in Tuscany, like Siena.
+But don’t miss out on the other villages in Tuscany, like San Gimignano or Siena.
 This medieval town on a hill is known for its Piazza del Campo and its bell tower.
 You may even visit during the annual summer horse race, Il Palio, where the jockeys ride bareback and the horses run through the cobblestone streets, a long tradition.
+Want to explore the hidden gems of Tuscany?
+Our Private Siena and San Gimignano Day Trip takes you through the most charming medieval towns while avoiding tourist crowds.

 Another must-see in Tuscany is Lucca’s grand wall, which surrounds the city.
 As you walk atop the renaissance-era barrier, you’ll come across gardens and fantastic views of the village below.